 CIBC maintains a listing of its common shares on the Toronto Stock Exchange and the New York Stock Exchange.
-CIBC maintains a listing of its Class A Preferred Shares on the Toronto Stock Exchange5.
+CIBC maintains a listing of its Class A Preferred Shares on the Toronto Stock Exchange(1).

-The following subordinated debt securities issued by CIBC are listed on the London Stock Exchange:
+The following subordinated indebtedness issued by CIBC are listed on the London Stock Exchange:

-- US Dollar Floating Rate Debenture Notes Due 2084 with interest at 6-month US\$ LIBOR plus 0.25%.
-To CIBC's knowledge, the issue did not trade on the exchange during the year ended October 31, 2015. - US Dollar Floating Rate Subordinated Capital Debentures Due 2085 with interest at 6-month US\$ LIBOR plus 0.125%.
-To CIBC's knowledge, the issue did not trade on the exchange during the year ended October 31, 2015.
+- U.S. Dollar Floating Rate Debenture Notes Due 2084 with interest at 6-month US\$ LIBOR plus 0.25%.
+To CIBC's knowledge, the issue did not trade on the exchange during the year ended October 31, 2016. - U.S. Dollar Floating Rate Subordinated Capital Debentures Due 2085 with interest at 6-month US\$ LIBOR plus 0.125%.
+To CIBC's knowledge, the issue did not trade on the exchange during the year ended October 31, 2016.